 Streetmap online has the advantage over above OS map in that streets are named and it can show more detail by zooming in.

 The Google aerial map below shows the woodland areas on the Heath quite well, and a larger area of the Heath is outlined by a white broken line.
 The exact extent of the Heath is unknown.
 Part of Beech Bottom Dyke is outlined in red.

-Maps of this type can also be found on the interpretation boards on Sandridge Road, Harpenden Road and Townsend Drive which were installed by the Friends of Bernards Heath.
+Slightly different maps of this type can be found on the interpretation boards on Sandridge Road, Harpenden Road and Townsend Drive which were installed by the Friends of Bernards Heath.
 These are currently being updated (2017).